AditMeh/interpolation/README.md

 ### **Results**
-The following is using a gride size of shape $H//5, W//5$, where $H,W$ is the size of the image
+The following is using a grid size of shape $H//5, W//5$, where $H,W$ is the size of the image

 **Ground truth**: